haulashore/mann-threshold/spec.md

 * Interactivity: engage readers with things to change and explore.
 * Visualization: present core ideas in familiar terms.
-* Authenticity: base on authentic (traceable, reproducible) science, math, simulation etc. Access technical detail via mouseovers (or similar).
+* Authenticity: base on authentic (traceable, reproducible) science, math, simulation etc. Where practical, compute in the browser.
+Access technical detail via mouseovers (or similar).
 * Code: modeling code (at least) is open source, and controlled on github (or similar); tests for critical functions.
 * Format: multiple slides; mobile focus; suitable for serialization.